 - Paget's disease of bone.

-- Cancer that has spread to the bones (bone metastases).
+- Cancer that has spread to the bones (bone metastases from cancers such as breast cancer).

 - Very high amounts of calcium in the blood in people who are very ill with advanced cancer.

 The bisphosphonates that are usually prescribed for this are tablets.
 Those available in the UK are alendronate (the most used one), risedronate and ibandronic acid and they have various different brand names.
-In some circumstances, bisphosphonates can also be given by injection.
+In some circumstances, bisphosphonates can also be given by injection (intravenous bisphosphonates).
 The ones available in the UK for injection are ibandronic acid and zolendronic acid.

 How do bisphosphonates work?

 Bisphosphonates work by slowing down the cells which break down bone (osteoclasts).
-Therefore they slow down bone loss, allowing the bone building cells (osteoblasts) to work more effectively.
+Therefore they slow down bone loss, allowing the bone cells (osteoblasts) that help to build the bone to work more effectively.
 They can help to strengthen bone and help to prevent it getting any weaker.
 People who take a bisphosphonate are less likely to break (fracture) a bone.

 Who should have bisphosphonates?